 return agent

-When queried, the orchestrator delegates subtasks to the child agent.
-All output files (such as research_request.md and final_report.md) are saved directly to the user's isolated directory:
+When queried, the orchestrator hands subtasks to the child agent.
+All output files, such as research_request.md and final_report.md, land straight in the user's own folder:

 from scripts.agent_utils import stream_agent_response